Skip to content

 GetCompress monitoringPreset UI, preview, mixed mediaEnable in app settings

 Hazel shines when you need conditions beyond “new file appeared” (only PNG over 5 MB, only on weekdays).
-GetCompress folder monitoring covers the simpler “compress everything new with preset X” case without extra software or FFmpeg one-liners.
+GetCompress covers the simpler “compress everything new with preset X” case without extra software.

 Keep a manual fallback (drag-and-drop into GetCompress) for deadline weeks when a folder action stops firing after an OS update.